 How long does treatment take?

-EMDR can be brief focused treatment or part of a longer psychotherapy relationship.
-EMDR sessions can be for 60-90 minutes.
+EMDR can be brief focused treatment, such as for a single- incident trauma, or part of a longer psychotherapy treatment plan.
+EMDR sessions can last for 60-90 minutes.

 Will I remain in control and empowered?l

 During EMDR treatment, you will remain in control, fully alert, and wide awake This is not a form of hypnosis and you can stop the process at any time.
 Throughout the session, the therapist will support and facilitate your own self-healing and intervene as little as possible.
 Reprocessing is usually experienced as something that happens spontaneously, and new connections and insights are felt to arise quite naturally from within.
 As a result, most people experience EMDR as being a natural and very empowering therapy modality.